 Nokhur is famous for its graveyard.
 If you look closely (click on a photo for a larger version), you’ll see the gravestones are topped with rams’ horns.

 Mountain goats are strong and resilient and considered sacred, so the horns will protect against evil spirits, and safeguard the soul’s journey to the afterlife.
 It’s interesting to see that such pre-Islamic beliefs persist even in a devout Islamic community.

 At home with the family

 Seen Homeward Bound?
 It was my kids’ fave Disney flick when they were little; I must have seen it at least 30 times.
 Well, here’s Chance, Sassy and Shadow.
 I’m pretty sure I heard Sassy being sassy at some point during the night.

 Soup’s on, heavy on the mutton, followed by plov, with more mutton.
-(Also veg, so not to worry.)
+(If you’re like me, and simply can’t stomach mutton, no worries.
+Plenty of vegetables.)
 Food in abundance.
 Alcohol is not available in this religious community, so we brought our own wine.
 Georgian.

 Homework by laptop light.